rbewoor/Misc/README.md

 11) Script Name: splitFileBlindlyMultiple1.py

 Description: Script to split any input file into equal sized output files (except possibly last file).
-Expects exactly 5 Command line arguments (including the script name).
 Each output file has same name as input file appended by the starting+ending row numbers.
 Logging implemented.
+E.g. input file has 1001 rows with header, and the number of DATA rows required in output = 300; so here, 4 output files with names as: file_1_300, file_301_600, file_601_900, file_901_1000.

+Expects exactly 5 Command line arguments (including the script name): python </script/path/programName.py> <path/with/inputFilename.csv> <rows per output file> <H or NH> </path/for/logFile/logFileName.log>

+For above example one would run as: python </script/path/programName.py> <path/with/inputFilename.csv> 300 H </path/for/logFile/logFileName.log>